isomerpages/govtech-stp/_faq/1-main.md

 <sup>1</sup> The term “sponsor” refers to the company or government agency making the application on behalf of the traveller.

 The term “host” refers to the company or government agency that receives the traveller in the destination country/region.
 For company-sponsored travellers, the sponsor will also be the host company.

+<sup>2</sup> Travellers are allowed to use private hire cars or taxis, but not public transport.

+<sup>3</sup> Cohorted company transport refers to an arrangement whereby inbound travellers on the same trip are transported in the same vehicle.